IanConvy/tetris-in-postgresql/walkthrough.md

 $$;
 ```

-We can see that `prepare_next` first calls a pair of functions that print the current state of the playfield (empty at this point) and thes number of line clears (all zero).
+We can see that `prepare_next` first calls a pair of functions that print the current state of the playfield (empty at this point) and the number of line clears (all zero).
 The code for these functions is given below:

 ```python